What Is The Minimum Payout For Whiplash?

 Compensation For Whiplash – Get In Touch To Claim With A No Win No Fee Solicitor

 If you are eligible to make a claim for compensation for whiplash, you may wish to instruct a solicitor to work on your claim.
-One of the road traffic accident solicitors from our panel could help you.
+One of the solicitors from our panel could assist you.
 Typically, they provide their services under the terms of a Conditional Fee Agreement (CFA).
 This is a type of No Win No Fee arrangement.

 When a No Win No Fee solicitor supports your whiplash compensation claim, they generally don’t charge upfront for their services.
 They won’t ask you to pay any ongoing service fees either.
 Furthermore, you won’t be charged for their work on your case if you are not awarded compensation following an unsuccessful claim.

-However, if your claim has a successful outcome, your solicitor will take a success fee out of your whiplash compensation.
+Your solicitor will take a success fee out of your whiplash compensation if the claim is a success.
 This success fee is a legally capped percentage.

 To find out if you are eligible to make a claim, speak to one of the advisors from our team.
 If it seems like you have a strong case, they could pass you onto one of the solicitors from our panel.